santi-jose/MemeGenerator/README.md

 ## About

-This is a Meme Generator web application using Vite-Express.
+This is a Meme Generator web application using Vite.
 The App component contains two subcomponents, Header and Meme.
 The Header component is used to render the header on the webpage.
 The Meme component consists of two text inputs, a button input, and an image.

-The two text inputs currently don't work.
-The button is used to randomize the image underneath the button.
-The image displayed is of a random meme.
+The two text input values and image src are managed by a React state composed of an object.
+Each input has its own property defined in the meme object: "topText" for the top text input, "bottomText" for the bottom text input, and "randomImage" for the image.

+The button labeled "Get a new meme image" triggers the getMemeImage() function that sets our meme's randomImage state to a new meme image from our memes data array.

+The two text inputs have the onChange event listener that trigger whenever the text input changes.
+When the text input changes, the handleChange() function is triggered and updates our "topText" and "bottomText" values accordingly.

 ## Technologies